SoftSimu/CellSim3D/readme.md

 After compiling CellSim3D, transfer the coordinate files to the bin directory.
 Change the variables in the input file (inp.json) to represent your desired system and transfer that file to the bin directory as well.

-More details on the features and input variables can be found in the description.md file (to be added later).
+More details on the features and input variables can be found in the description.md file.

 ### Main branch
 Move to the bin directory.
 If you are using the main branch, run